-Pamela den Ouden, Director BA (Eng.), MA, TESL Certificate
+Pamela den Ouden, Coordinator (BA (Eng.), MA, TESL Certificate)

 Pamela has worked at Northern Lights College since 1993 on the Fort St. John Campus.
 Besides teaching English as a Second Language, she has taught Women’s Studies and many English writing and literature courses in the university transfer program.

 Pamela has an Interdisciplinary (English and History) Master’s degree from the University of Northern British Columbia and a Certificate in Teaching English as a Second Language from the University of Saskatchewan.
 She enjoys reading and is very interested in astronomy.
 On clear nights, she heads out with binoculars and telescope to view the wonders of the northern sky.